romanovar/evaluation_MIL/readme.md

 "Thoracic Disease Identification and Localization with Limited Supervision" https://arxiv.org/abs/1711.06373 for a single class (in cnn module) and further experiments on evaluating stability of MIL algorithms (in stability module).
+The final report on the stability of MIL algorithms can be found [here](Stability_final.pdf) .

 ## Getting started - Requirements
 Requirements for this projects are: